davidhampgonsalves/davidhampgonsalves.github.io/content/posts/android-music-streaming-server.md

 The setup guide for this can be found on [github](https://github.com/davidhampgonsalves/music-server).

-This post was written up on [Hackaday](https://hackaday.com/2023/04/27/using-an-old-smartphone-in-place-of-a-raspberry-pi/) and the discussion about it was quite informative.
+### Coverage
+You can read more about this project on [Hackaday](https://hackaday.com/2023/04/27/using-an-old-smartphone-in-place-of-a-raspberry-pi/) and the discussion about it was quite informative.
 It was also discussed on [HackerNews](https://news.ycombinator.com/item?id=35747379).